Parrycys/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find all person(s) containing the same names/phone numbers/roles/tags as the provided names/phone numbers/roles/tags.
-2. Listify shows a list of person(s) user requested.
+2. Listify shows a list of person(s) the user requested.

     Use case ends.